developer-friendly/blog/docs/posts/0010-cert-manager.md

 ```

 It'll take less than a minute to have the certificates issued and stored as
-Kubernetes Secrets in the same namespace as the cert-manager Deployment.
+Kubernetes Secrets in the **same namespace as the cert-manager Deployment**.

+If you would like the certificates in a different namespace, you're better off
+creating Issuer instead of ClusterIssuer.

 The final result will have a Secret with two keys: `tls.crt` and `tls.key`.
 This will look similar to what you see below.